The Bachelorette Recap Chris Gets Sent Home

-Never has it been more clear that The Bachelorette exists in an alternate, unicorn happyland than tonight, when contestants engaged in political debate.
+Never has it been more clear that The Bachelorette exists in an alternate unicorn happyland than tonight, when contestants engaged in political debate.
 Well, "political" debate.
-A group date forced them into a pageant-style conversation in which they had to questions such as "What's your idea of the perfect Virginia date?"
+A group date forced them into a pageant-style conversation in which they had to respond to questions such as "What's your idea of the perfect Virginia date?"

 The Bachelorette is always a sham — a sham with a dash of true love — and a fake debate amidst 2018's rabid political turmoil is bizarre.
 It's the reality television equivalent of that dog sitting in the burning house, remarking, "This is fine."
 The Bachelorette boys visit the birthplace of the country and the show doesn't have the courage to make any sort of statement about politics.
 Love, in this world, is apolitical.
 It's also banal — the Bachelorette thrives on platitudes — and largely nonsexual.